 - Contact your email administrator to ensure all emails from @researchgate.net or @researchgatemail.net can be received.

-I don't have access to my email address, and I've forgotten my password
+Can I log into ResearchGate if I no longer have access to my email address, and I've forgotten my password?

-For security reasons, we are unable to give you access to your account if you cannot remember both your password and email address.
+For security reasons, we are unable to give you access to your account if you cannot remember your password and also do not have access to your email address.
 If you are unable to access the email address you signed up with, we kindly ask that you sign up again with an active email address.